Prashanth-G97/Inventory_Management_DB/README.md

 To design a SQL backend that tracks stock levels, triggers low-stock alerts, and enables stock transfers between warehouses.

 ## 🧰 Tools Used
-- MySQL / SQL Workbench
+- MySQL Workbench
-- DBeaver (optional)
+- DBeaver
 - Excel (for visualization)
 - GitHub (for documentation)